 Gendered challenges to breastfeeding arise primarily from the conflicts between what is expected of a woman, the expectation usually arising out of gender norms & myths, (for example that women are carers and nurturers) and the reality of their role as producers and reproducers.
-This training will tackle these issues!
+This training will tackle these issues, with an emphasis on gender sensitisation of men.